 Understanding the Underground Storage Tank Abandonment Process

 The underground storage tank abandonment process is a complex series of construction and demolition tasks that require intensive environmental regulation and oversight.
 An underground storage tank, or “UST,” is a large vessel, usually comprising steel or fiberglass, that serves to hold large volumes of liquid.
 These tanks typically hold petroleum products, such as gasoline or oil.
 Similarly, USTs frequently contain other non-petroleum hazardous substances, such as solvents and wastewater.
 And each UST system typically includes piping and dispenser ports that trend above the ground surface.
-Nonetheless, all of the recognizable environmental conditions with UST systems are underground.
-Updated May 18, 2022.
+Oftentimes, environmental site assessment reports recommend removing and cleaning up leaking underground storage tanks, because they are recognizable environmental conditions.
+Updated July 18, 2022.

 Reasons for Removal